Having a safe and successful duck season

 Season, bag limits, game species, equipment and methods.

-Two new regulations will be introduced before the 2018 duck season to ensure that hunters make all reasonable efforts to immediately recover any downed birds and that they must salvage at least the breast meat from harvested birds.
+Two new regulations were introduced before the 2018 duck season to ensure that hunters make all reasonable efforts to immediately recover any downed birds and that they salvage at least the breast meat from harvested birds.

 Multilingual education material (Turkish, Greek, Arabic, Italian and Maltese) can be found on this page.

 It is important to stick to the legal times for hunting as it helps ensures safety, equity and allows hunters enough light to adequately identify birds.
 Hunting early or late is illegal and fines and equipment seizure may result.

 There will be a single start time across the whole of Victoria for the opening of the 2018 duck season.

 Hunting for the 2019 opening Saturday (16 March 2019) will commence at 9.00 am across the whole state.

 Hunting on Sunday (19 March 2018) will commence at 8.00 am across the whole state.